tlamidi/lam-python-proj3/README.md

 With the print statement, it would print out how many questions user got right.
 Lastly the run_test function() is called. i.e
                 run_test(questions).

+Validator Testing.

+There was no error returned when passing through PEP8 checker the official validator.
+Only one validator was employed in this project, and that was PEP8 checker.

+Unfixed bugs.

+There were no unfixed bugs in the project.

+Deployment.

+The site was deployed through the Heroku site to GitHub pages.
+The steps to implement the deployment are as follows;